spurintel/monocle-example-go/README.md

 ### Environment
 For local testing you need to setup an env file.

-Setup an environment file called .env in this directory.
+Setup an environment file called .env in the root of this directory.
 It should look like the following:
 ```
 PORT=8080
 PRIVATE_KEY={YOUR_PRIVATE_KEY_HERE}